contentauth/c2pa-rs/cli/README.md

 The tool displays the detailed report to standard output (stdout).

-### Detailed manifest report
+### Information report

-The `--info` option will print a high level report about any c2pa content in the file.
+The `--info` option will print a high level report about the file and related C2PA data.
 For a cloud manifest it will display the url to the manifest.
 For embedded manifests, the size of the manifest store and number of manifests will be displayed.
 It will also report if the manifest validated or any errors encountered in validation.